telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/automatic-latest-version-retrieval.md

 ![Latest Version Acquirer: Download successful](images/introduction-vsx_latestversionacquirer_success.png)

-Once the download succeeds, the latest version of the Telerik UI for ASP.NET AJAX will be available for use in the [Upgrade Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard%}) and the [New Project Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/creation-and-configuration-wizard%}).
+Once the download succeeds, the latest version of the Telerik® UI for ASP.NET Ajax will be available for use in the [Upgrade Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard%}) and the [New Project Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/creation-and-configuration-wizard%}).

 >tip The GET LATEST buttons of the [Upgrade Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard%}), [Convert Project Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/convert-project%}) and [New Project Wizard]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/creation-and-configuration-wizard%}) launch the New Version Downloader tool too.